Hebrews Chapter Eleven

 This is hard for us to accept today as we are so used to instant gratification.
 These people waited on the Lord to fulfill His promises in His time.
 They were able to do this because they looked at things from an eternal perspective instead of our here and now way.
 The only way that it is possible to have an eternal perspective is through faith in God.

-People who say such things show that they are looking for a country of their own.
-If they had been thinking of the country they had left, they would have had opportunity to return.
-Instead, they were longing for a better country - a heavenly one.
-Therefore God is not ashamed to be called their God, for he has prepared a city for them.
+For people who speak this way make it clear that they are looking for a fatherland.
+Now if they were to keep recalling the one they left, they would have an opportunity to return; but as it is, they aspire to a better fatherland, a heavenly one.
+This is why God is not ashamed to be called their God, for he has prepared for them a city.

 Those that are looking forward to the new heaven and the new earth, do not spend all of their time and energy on getting things in this world.
 When Abraham was called to leave his home and head to the promised land, he was not forced.
 He had a choice to make and he chose to believe that what was ahead was better than what was behind.
 We have that same choice to make when we are presented with the gospel of Jesus Christ.
 We can choose to accept it and shift our focus to the "promised land" or we can choose to reject it and stay with our old way of life.